LFMTP/lfmtp-page/README.md

-# LFMTP: Logical Frameworks and Meta Languages: Theory and Practice.
+# Logical Frameworks and Meta Languages: Theory and Practice.